-- a known guarantor, which agrees to cover all liabilities, or a proportion of those liabilities, arising upon termination (the contingent event).
-This can take place through the absorption of those liabilities by the guarantor to form part of its own liabilities or through the payment of a specified amount. - security over other assets for instance, property or securities, such that the asset is transferred to the Fund if the contingent event occurs. - a letter of credit or a bond (see 5.3). - sterling cash put aside in a bank account whereby some or all of the cash would be released to the Fund on the occurrence of the contingent event - for example, an escrow account.
+- a known guarantor, which agrees to cover all liabilities/, a proportion of those liabilities (or equally receive all surplus or proportion of surplus), arising upon termination (the contingent event).
+This can take place through the absorption of the assets and liabilities by the guarantor to form part of its own position or through the payment of a specified amount. - security over other assets for instance, property or securities, such that the asset is transferred to the Fund if the contingent event occurs. - a letter of credit or a bond (see 5.3). - sterling cash put aside in a bank account whereby some or all of the cash would be released to the Fund on the occurrence of the contingent event for example, an escrow account.